 As far as macro breakdown goes, I don’t love that many of them are low-protein.
 They do have a filter for “post-workout recovery” that shows your options that have more protein.
 However, the vast majority of their meal options provide less than 10 grams of protein per meal.

 Why do I care about protein?
 Protein keeps you fuller for longer and helps stabilize blood sugar levels creating more steady energy levels throughout the day.
 I try to get at least 15 grams of protein at a meal, so I added collagen powder to my smoothies and oatmeal bowls, and I added eggs to the harvest bowls.
 Easy peasy, not a big deal!

 The nice thing is, all the meals I’ve seen have been under 45 grams of carbohydrate and high fiber.
 Sometimes plant-based meals overdo it on the grains sending the carb count out of control.

 Most of their meals are between 30-45 grams in carbs with a good amount of fiber.
 That falls within the guidelines of how I design my meal plans for steady blood sugar, which reduces energy swings and cravings.

-Lots of plant-based healthy fats in the Daily Harvest meals, but not so much that the calorie count is out of control.
+Many plant-based healthy fats in the Daily Harvest meals, but not so much that the calorie count is out of control.
 Perfect amount and types of healthy fats if you ask me!

 Is Daily Harvest Worth It?